Home Grown In the Garden State

 Welcome to my web site!

 My interest in genealogy began shortly after retiring from the U.S. Air Force in 1987.
-Growing up, despite have a close knit family, there was never any discussion about ancestor, family history, or traditions.
+Growing up, despite having a close knit family, there was never any discussion about ancestor, family history, or traditions.
 By the time I finally got interested, both my mother and father were deceased.
 I knew very little about my grandparents and wondered just how I fit into the family picture.
-I began asking questions of my aunts and uncles and was amazed at what little they really knew about their parents and grandparents.
+I began asking other family members questions regarding the family and was amazed at what little they really knew about their parents and grandparents.
 Thus, armed with a few tidbits of information, I set on a personal quest to find my roots.

-Initially my research focused on my direct Sutton family(paternal father's line), which began with William Sutton who settled in Piscataway, NJ around 1666 having come from Scituate, Massachusettes and my Jones family (paternal mother's line) who arrived from Manchester, England in 1848 and settled in Paterson, NJ.
-The lines continued to expand and the "genealogy bug" hit me hard.
-I began extending this research will beyond my direct lines and followed the ever expanding westward migration of the Sutton families from NJ.
+Initially my research focused on my direct Sutton family(paternal father's line), which began with William Sutton who settled in Piscataway, NJ around 1666 having come from Scituate, Massachusetts and my Jones family (paternal mother's line) who arrived from Manchester, England in 1848 and settled in Paterson, NJ.
+The "genealogy bug" hit me hard and my research extended well beyond my direct lines and followed the ever expanding westward migration of the Sutton families from NJ.
 In addition to my Sutton and Jones lines, I have also researched my father's maternal O'Brien line and mother's maternal Otto line.
 At about the same time, I began to research my wife's family lines.
 These are all from Pennsylvania and consist of Eltz, Bush, Connor, and Kelly.
 All are found on this website.

 I dedicate these pages first to my family who tolerated my absences while I was away doing research or at the computer at home doing research or data entry.
 Secondly, I dedicate this as a remembrance to all those family members I never met but, in someway, have all contributed a little to who I am today.